Spin Topological Field Theory and Fermionic Matrix Product States: Equivariant spin-TQFT and equivariant fermionic MPS

-Denote $\bar g:=b(g)$.
-The map $b\times_c t:g\mapsto (\bar g,t(g))$ defines a group isomorphism $\cG\xrightarrow{\sim} G_b\times_c\ZZ_2$; that is, if and only if Suppose $t^\prime$ is another trivialization.
+Suppose $t^\prime$ is another trivialization.
 Since $t=t^\prime$ on the image of $i$ and the sequence \eqref{ses} is exact, the map $t-t^\prime$ defines a $1$-cochain of $G_b$.
-Thus, upon replacing $t$ with $t^\prime$, $c$ is modified by the coboundary $\delta(t-t^\prime)$, so only the cohomology class $[c]$ of $c$ is an invariant of the extension.
-If $[c]$ is trivial, $\cG$ is the direct product group\footnote{If we did not require that $p$ is central, semi-direct products would be another type of split extension.} $G_b\times\ZZ_2$ and we say the extension \emph{splits}; generically, this is not the case.
+Thus, upon replacing $t$ with $t^\prime$, $\rho$ is modified by the coboundary $\delta(t-t^\prime)$, so only the cohomology class $[\rho]$ of $c$ is an invariant of the extension.
+If $[\rho]$ is trivial, $\cG$ is isomorphic to the direct product group $G_b\times\ZZ_2$ and we say the extension \emph{splits}; in general, this is not the case.
 Some discussions of fermionic phases in the physics literature assume that $(\cG,p)$ is split, but we will consider both cases simultaneously.
 Note that \cite{fidkit} considered both cases as well.

 An action $R$ of $(\cG,p)$ on a vector space $V$ endows it with a distinguished $\ZZ_2$-grading